YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 ```
 If fabric file already exist, delete and run the command again.

-19. Now, by issuing the following command we will install fabric version 2.2.2 and ca version 1.4.9
+19. Now, by issuing the following command we will install fabric version 2.4.9 and ca version 1.5.5
 ```
 sudo curl -sSL http://bit.ly/2ysbOFE | bash -s -- 2.4.9 1.5.5
 ```
 This process will take time depending on your internet speed.
 Once it ends, you will see responses like below.

-There are different versions of Fabric available.
-However, the 2.2 is the LTS one.
-It might take some time.
+![App Screenshot](./_readme-image/5_install_sample_fabric.png)

 This will create a folder called **“fabric-sample”**.
 Check it, you should see a lot of files inside it.
 These are some sample boilerplates. we only need some of them.
 You will learn it later in this lab.
-![App Screenshot](./_readme-image/5_install_sample_fabric.png)

 🤔🤔🤔 If you face difficulties to run the command, try the alternative command provided below: